HOW TO FIND MOTIVATION IN TIMES OF WAR AND IN TIMES OF PEACE

 This dynamic integration and ecstatic feeling is called AUTOTELIC experience.

 The word “telos” means end, goal or purpose, and “autotelic” defines the experience, the work, the activity, the creative act that has an end or purpose in itself.

-The mind becomes absorbed in action, and one forgets the distractions, the fears, the worries, the prejudices, the expectations, anxities and frustrations of the daily life.
+The mind becomes absorbed in action, and one forgets the distractions, the fears, the worries, the prejudices, the expectations, anxieties and frustrations of the daily life.

 Free from this cage of the mind, one changes one’s established preconceptions and plateaus of limitation and can develop one’s abilities and skills in an unpredictable, admirable way; achieving surprising, unexpected results and having the sense of fulfillment and capacity of self-learning, self-control and self-transcendence that makes us feel worthy and sterling.

-THIS STATE IS A IMPORTANT SOURCE OF HAPPINESS, SELF-ESTEEM AND FREEDOM.
+THIS STATE IS AN IMPORTANT SOURCE OF HAPPINESS, SELF-ESTEEM AND FREEDOM.

 The detachment from the expectations of the results of one’s activities or enterprises can be considered the most important gate for the operation of the intuitive perception and the expression of the genuine self.

 Recalling our initial proposition, in times of war and in times of peace, motivation can be found along the way.